 Here is the adorable Hello Kitty popsicle that she did not eat.
 She got very nauseated in recovery.

 We had a bit of a rough time at the hospital in recovery, she threw up a couple of times and said that her throat really hurt.
 They gave her some anti nausea meds and pain meds through her IV.
 We were finally able to go home at around noon.
 We were worried about her getting sick in the car but we made it!

 Our fabulous recovery room nurse, Mary, gave us a ton of great information and advice.
 She told us to get Emma eating regular food as soon as possible.
 She asked for a sandwich when we got home but right after we made it she decided she wasn’t up for that.
 She was in quite a bit of pain and refused to eat or drink that entire afternoon.
 Her sweet Aunt Judy may or may not have bribed her with money to take small drinks of water! :) It worked!

 By that evening, Emma was doing so much better.
-My sweet friend Erin brought Chicken and Noodles for our whole family for dinner and Emma was able to eat it!
+My sweet friend Erin, who blogs for Shop-Chopsticks, brought Chicken and Noodles for our whole family for dinner and Emma was able to eat it!
 Our other good friend, Krista, made Banana Pudding.
 She was able to eat that too!
 What would we do without amazing friends?